 This Suggestions for Adults Responsible for Supervising Students is to help new teachers and remind veteran teachers of the advisor’s role at a State SkillsUSA Conference.
 Hotel damages by students during previous State Conferences has not only affected SkillsUSA's reputation but it has also resulted in an increase in room rates!
 Proper supervision and a student orientation will prevent further embarrassment and expense by Oklahoma SkillsUSA!
 Please review and utilize the attached forms to ensure the students from your school have a safe and successful SkillsUSA experience.

-A tentative and a tentative will be available soon.
-Please keep in mind, these are tentative and there is a possibility of room changes!!
+A tentative and there is a possibility of room changes!!
 Always confirm these times and locations through the contest memos before leaving for conference.

 State Officer Candidates and National Officer Candidates will give their campaign speech at a Delegate Meeting on Sunday evening at the Doubletree Hotel.
 All skill contests will be conducted in the Tulsa Convention Center, various Technology Center sites, and at OSUIT in Okmulgee on Monday.
 The General Session and Awards Ceremony will be in the arena at the Tulsa Convention Center on Monday evening and Tuesday morning.

 LEADERSHIP CONTEST WINNERS and JOB READINESS WINNERS RECOGNIZED ON MONDAY NIGHT